Riviera Pattern in Mexican Saltillo Tile in St. Augustine, Florida

 Why Mexican Saltillo Tile in Florida?

-terracotta flooring for spanish style
+terracotta flooring for Spanish style

-It’s undeniable that the Riviera pattern in Traditional Saltillo tile flooring makes a statement true to the Spanish atmosphere and decor at Villa Valencia.
+Undeniably, the Riviera pattern in Traditional Saltillo tile flooring makes a statement true to the Spanish atmosphere and decor at Villa Valencia.
 We’re so pleased to see how this Mexican tile in St. Augustine, Florida maintains the integrity of a classic old-world style home.

 Q: Why did you choose Saltillo tile flooring?
 Specifically, why did you choose the Riviera pattern in our Traditional Saltillo tile color finish?